elimS2/graph-planner/docs/features/translation-roadmap.md

 ### 17) Change Log (append-only)

 - 2025-08-30T11:11:54Z — Draft roadmap created with DeepL-first approach; caching strategy; UI toggle; API outline; manual tests.

+---

+### 18) Extended Requirements: Triggers, Staleness, Comments, and Batch Maintenance

+This section captures additional design requirements to ensure high quality and maintainable translations across nodes and comments.

+1) What initiates translation?
+- On-demand (manual): a button per project to translate missing/outdated items
+- Automatic hooks: after node/comment create or update, enqueue translation refresh for already-used languages
+- UI view toggle (e.g., English): if cache missing → trigger background job (or sync MVP) then refresh view

+2) Coverage
+- Existing nodes: translate all titles into selected languages (e.g., `en`, `uk`) [completed]
+- Existing comments: translate all comment bodies as well [completed]

+3) Data model enhancements
+- `node_translation(node_id, lang, text, provider, detected_source_lang, source_hash, created_at)`
+- `comment_translation(comment_id, lang, text, provider, detected_source_lang, source_hash, created_at)`
+- Ensure source records have `updated_at` (or `content_hash`) to detect staleness
+  - If missing in current schema: add `updated_at` to `node` and `comment`
+  - Alternatively introduce an immutable `content_hash` for quick comparison

+4) Staleness detection
+- A translation is stale if:
+  - `source.updated_at > translation.created_at`, or
+  - `hash(title_or_body) != translation.source_hash`
+- Queries:
+  - Find all nodes/comments with missing translation for a language
+  - Find all nodes/comments with stale translation for a language

+5) Events (optional but recommended)
+- Table `content_event(id, entity_type, entity_id, event_type, created_at, payload_json)`
+  - Examples: `node.title_updated`, `comment.body_updated`, `translation.updated`
+  - Benefits: audit/history, ability to rebuild translation backlog

+6) APIs & CLI
+- GET `/projects/{id}/translation/stats?lang=en` → `{missing_nodes, stale_nodes, missing_comments, stale_comments}`
+- POST `/projects/{id}/translate` `{ lang, include: ["nodes","comments"], stale: true }`
+  - Translates missing; if `stale=true`, also refreshes stale
+- CLI `flask translate-project --project <id> --lang en --stale` for batch maintenance
+ - Node-level:
+   - GET `/nodes/{id}/translation?lang=en` → `{text}|null` [completed]
+   - POST `/nodes/{id}/translate` `{lang, provider?}` → caches translation and returns `{text}` [completed]

+7) Background execution
+7) Background execution [updated]
+- MVP: lightweight in-process ThreadPool executor with job registry [completed]
+- Persistent status: DB model `BackgroundJob` with API status backed by DB [completed]
+- API:
+  - POST `/projects/{id}/translate/async` → returns `{ job_id }` [completed]
+  - GET `/jobs/{job_id}` → returns `{status, total, done, translated, skipped, error}` [completed]
+- Next: replace with robust queue (RQ/Celery) [pending]

+8) UI [updated]
+- Toggle: `Show English` [completed]
+- Diagnostics button: shows missing/stale counts [completed]
+- Async translate button: starts job and polls status; refreshes graph on finish [completed]

+9) Best practices
+- Hash-based staleness check avoids time drift
+- Batching limits; exponential backoff on provider errors
+- Provider-agnostic service + per-provider adapters
+ - LLM pass: optional “polish” step for style/context (Gemini) after NMT

+---

+### 19) Additional Prompt (translated from Russian as-is)

+Discuss how we will translate.
+What will initiate the translation?
+We already have many nodes created; we need to translate their titles and comments.
+Most likely, we need a separate translation table convenient for queries.
+For example, request all titles that do not have a translation into Ukrainian or English.
+Then iterate through them and store the translation.

+When creating or editing a node, automatically update translations for the languages that already exist in translations.

+Same for comments.

+We also need a script or a button that launches a database sweep to find missing or outdated translations.
+We can consider a translation outdated if it was created before the title or comment was edited.

+If the database does not store the time when the title or comment was edited, then we need to create these fields.

+Alternatively, make a separate table that stores events, including editing the title of a particular node, or editing a particular comment; updating the translation of a particular comment or title.
+Then we have a history for rollback, for example to a previous version, and we can understand by query what needs to be translated, what contains an outdated translation.

+Add this to our translation roadmap as well.
+It is important that you translate this prompt and add it to the roadmap as it is so that the context of the idea is not lost.
+And think about how to implement it.

+Follow principles: SOLID, DRY, KISS, Separation of Concerns, Single Level of Abstraction, Clean Code Practices.
+Follow UI/UX: User-Friendly, Intuitive, Consistency, Accessibility, Feedback, Simplicity, Aesthetic & Modern, Performance, Responsive Design.
+Use Best Practices.

+---

+### 20) Updated Checklist (incremental)

+1. Models [completed]
+   - `NodeTranslation`, `CommentTranslation` with `source_hash`
+   - `updated_at` added to `node` and `comment`
+   - Optional `content_event` for audit/history [pending]

+2. Repositories [pending]
+   - Fetch missing/stale for (nodes, comments, lang)
+   - Upsert many translations

+3. Services [updated]
+   - DeepL adapter; batch translate [completed]
+   - Libre/MyMemory adapters with guards [completed]
+   - Gemini adapter (LLM): prompt, batching, cost-safety [planned]
+   - Hooks: on create/update node/comment → enqueue refresh for known langs

+4. API/CLI [updated]
+   - Stats endpoint [completed]
+   - Translate endpoint [completed]
+   - CLI command `flask translate-project --project <id> --lang en --stale` [completed]

+5. UI [completed]
+   - Toggle implemented for nodes/comments (display); diagnostics/panel [pending]
+   - Diagnostics button added: GET `/projects/{id}/translation/stats`

+6. Tests [pending]
+   - Staleness logic; hooks; endpoint behavior